-A different class of observables represent heavy flavour (HF) cross sections, which are discussed in 1212 Sec.
+A different class of observables represent heavy flavour (HF) cross sections, which are discussed in Sec.
 1.3.5.
-Due to flavour conservation, these are commonly proportional to $\mathcal{O}(\alpha{}^{1})$ at leading-1213 order.
-However, when considering inclusive HF cross sections above the heavy quark mass 1214 threshold heavy quarks can be factorised into the PDFs, and the leading structure functions 1215 $F_2^{c,b}$ are sensitive to α_s only beyond the LO approximation (see reviews [46, 47], recent HERA 1216 measurements [31, 161] and references therein).
-The presence of the heavy quark mass as an 1217 additional scale stabilises perturbative calculations, and reduced theoretical uncertainties are 1218 expected.
-1219 dented precision.
+Due to flavour conservation, these are commonly proportional to $\mathcal{O}(\alpha_s^1)$ at leading-order.
+However, when considering inclusive HF cross sections above the heavy quark mass threshold heavy quarks can be factorised into the PDFs, and the leading structure functions $F_2^{c,b}$ are sensitive to α_s only beyond the LO approximation (see reviews [45,46], recent HERA measurements [30,165] and references therein).
+The presence of the heavy quark mass as an additional scale stabilises perturbative calculations, and reduced theoretical uncertainties are expected.

+At the LHeC the structure of jets and the formation of hadrons can be studied with unprecedented precision.
 This is so because of the presence of a single hadron in the initial state.
 Therefore, limiting effects like the underlying event or pile-up are absent or greatly diminished.
-Precise measurements of jet shape observables, or the study of jet substructure observables [162], are highly sensitive to the value of $\alpha_s(M_Z)$, because parton shower and hadronisation take place at lower scales where the strong coupling becomes large and an increased sensitivity to $\alpha_s(M_Z)$ is attained [163,164].
+Precise measurements of jet shape observables, or the study of jet substructure observables [166], are highly sensitive to the value of $\alpha_s(M_Z)$, because parton shower and hadronisation take place at lower scales where the strong coupling becomes large and an increased sensitivity to $\alpha_s(M_Z)$ is attained [167,168].